epam/edp-perf-operator/docs/api.md

-PerfDataSourceGitLabSpec defines the desired state of PerfDataSourceGitLab
+PerfDataSourceGitLabSpec defines the desired state of PerfDataSourceGitLab.

 <table>
     <thead>